ali-hassan-sharif/Python-for-the-sake-of-ALLAH-/README.md

 ### Intellectual Property Notice

-This book and its contents are the intellectual property of youthlinkpakistan.com.
+This Repository and its contents are the intellectual property of youthlinkpakistan.com.
 All rights are reserved.